NotAShelf/nvf/docs/manual/configuring/keybinds.md

 keymap is not provided by a module, you may easily register your own custom keymaps via {option}`vim.keymaps`.

-Keymaps can be restricted to specific filetypes by setting `ft`.
-When `ft` is non-empty (it defaults to an empty list), the mapping is not created globally;
-instead, a `FileType` autocmd registers a buffer-local mapping.

 ```nix
 {
   config.vim.keymaps = [